About sexual abuse and assault

 Can sexual violence be avoided?

-Rules like ‘don’t talk to strangers’ and ‘don’t walk alone after dark’ may help to avoid general crime, but they help little to prevent sexual violence.

-These rules support the myth that a victim of sexual violence could have done something to avoid it.
+Rules like ‘don’t talk to strangers’ and ‘don’t walk alone after dark’ may help to avoid general crime but they don’t help prevent sexual violence.
+They do nothing but support the myth that a victim of sexual violence could have done something to avoid it.

-In fact, the victim usually knows the person committing the sexual assault and most incidents take place at home.
+In fact, the victim usually knows the person committing the sexual violence and most incidents take place at home.